-Subject Specific Study Plans: Alarmingly, more than 200 doctoral students at KTH do not know where to find the subject-specific study plan (sv: allmánna studieplaner (ASP), see Fig. 13).
+Subject Specific Study Plans: Alarmingly, more than 200 doctoral students at KTH do not know where to find the subject-specific study plan (sv. allmánna studieplaner (ASP), see Fig. 13).
 This is despite the fact that all doctoral students should insert a link to their subject-specific study plan in their ISP, and also have to state that they have read it (by checking a box).
-The doctoral administration support groups in each school should make the subject-specific study plan (sv: allmánna studieplaner (ASP)) available and easily retrievable for all doctoral students.
+The doctoral administration support group in the doctoral administration support group in the subject-specific study plan (sv: allmánna studieplaner (ASP)) available and easily retrievable for all doctoral students.
 It is also crucial that all subject-specific study plans are translated and available in English.